 - New applications – only use it as an immutable, read-only drive.
 For example, to load builds on all servers.

 This is a network attached storage or NAS.
 It is a shared hard drive, and more than one server can write to this.

 NAS is very common in enterprise software.
 When migrating an existing software to the cloud, Elastic File Storage becomes an obvious choice.

 This was launched very recently, so not much information as yet.

-To the operating system – Instance Store, EBS and EFS – all appear as a regular file system.
-But in case of S3, operating system does not have any knowledge of S3.
+To the operating system – Instance Store, EBS, and EFS – all appear as a regular file system.
+But in the case of S3, the operating system does not have any knowledge of S3.
 It is just a remote HTTP server, and the application program is supposed to connect to it.
 You cannot mount S3 to a local file system (well, you can write wrappers, or use some existing providers, but they are hacks, and best avoided).
 Put another way, you can host a database on instance store/EBS/EFS; but you cannot instruct a database to use S3 for storage.

 S3 has two modes – regular, which guarantees 99.9999% durability, but is more expensive.
 There is a reduced durability option, in which S3 doesn’t maintain as many backups; this is cheaper than regular S3.

 Glacier is a long-term storage.
 It is meant for data that needs to be stored for regulatory reasons, and you do not expect to fetch again quickly.